sleighjs/sleigh-cli/readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/sleigh/sleigh-cli/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+All pull requests are welcome.
+Please do not hesitate to ask anything and create a pull request for anything.

 ## Authors